Washington's Wild Soaks: A Guide to the Evergreen State's Geothermal Gems

 The natural geothermic hot water at Goldmyer carries a range of minerals, all in low amounts.
 The primary minerals present are sodium, chloride, silica, bicarbonate, sulfate, potassium, and calcium.
 The pH of the springs is moderately high, about 8.5.
 The springs have an earthy mineral fragrance, but no strong sulfur smell.

 A NW Forest Pass is required to park at the trailhead.
 Campsites in the the Goldmyer campground are available for an additional fee.
-Enter the MONTHLY LOTTERY for prioritized access to establish a reservation OR For openings during the current or next month on the CALENDAR, call 206.789.5631
+Enter the Monthly lottery for prioritized access to establish a reservation OR For openings during the current or next month on the calendar, call 206.789.5631

 Previous